Certified Spray Coating "CSC" Registry

 Explanation: Code of Conduct Section I serves as a preamble to the Code of Conduct’s other principles.
 It emphasizes safety, excellence, risk management, and responsibility.

-- Approach vehicle service equipment maintenance with seriousness and diligence, recognizing that pollution prevention and safety depend on you.
+- Approach surface coating equipment maintenance with seriousness and diligence, recognizing that pollution prevention and safety depend on you.

 - Maintain each piece of equipment as if you owned it.

 - Understand and comply with the privileges and limitations of your certificate, license, and any additional ratings.